diverse-project/varylatex/docs/howto_variability.md

 - `"numbers"` : A JSON object mapping the name of the variable with an array of length 3, containing the minimum, the maximum, and the precision of the value.
 - `"enums"` : A JSON object mapping the name of a variable with an array of all the possible values it can take.
 - `"choices"` : An array of arrays (groups) of booleans, where exactly one boolean is set to `true` for each group.
-An example of a `variables.json` file can be found [there](https://github.com/diverse-project/varylatex/blob/ec912cbdc3d38c512b52b28313ebcc481bdedc33/vary/example/fse/variables.json)
+An example of a `variables.json` file can be found [there](../vary/example/fse/variables.json)

 ## Manually setting variables

-If you wand to still be able to work with a preview of your document, you need to add the [macro.tex](https://github.com/diverse-project/varylatex/blob/861e7639be1e900cd893f847441cbf5d1b7f5ad4/vary/model/macros.tex) file in the source folder, and add definitions of the variables' values in a file called `values.tex`, in the same folder.
+If you want to still be able to work with a preview of your document, you need to add the [macros.tex](../vary/model/macros.tex) file in the source folder, and add definitions of the variables' values in a file called `values.tex`, in the same folder.
 To define the variables you need to use the provided `defVal` command :
 ```tex
 \defVal{valName}{} % Used for booleans set to true
 \defVal{valName}{value} % For variables that store a value
 ```
+Note : to represent a boolean set to false, you just need to not define it.